-Professor: Parmet
+Professor: Parmet Associate Professor: Fishman

-Associate Professor: Fishman, Assistant Professor: Atangana
+Assistant Professor: Atangana

-Department Office: Academic Core, Room

-3D08, Telephone 262-2635
+Department Office: Academic Core, Room 3D08, Telephone 262-2635

-The History faculty seeks to impart to students some knowledge of the societies and cultures of the past both to enlarge their fund of information and to help them attain greater perspective for evaluating present day events.
-The courses and programs of study are designed to give students an appreciation of the study of history as one of the major modes of humanity's search for knowledge of itself as well as a familiarity with the methods historians employ.
-Through the use of the historian's investigative techniques an attempt is made to sharpen students' capacity for logical and critical thought, and, through class discussion and research paper assignments, to help them to attain clarity and facility in oral and literary expression.
+The History faculty seeks to impart knowledge of the societies and cultures of the past both to enlarge students' their fund of information and to help them attain greater perspective for evaluating present day events.
+The courses and programs of study are designed to develop an appreciation of the study of history as one of the major modes of humanity's search for knowledge of itself as well as a familiarity with the methods historians employ.
+The historian's investigative techniques sharpen students' capacity for logical and critical thought.
+Class discussion and writing assignments help them to attain clarity and facility in oral and literary expression.

 The History major prepares a student for a career in a number of diverse fields: as an archivist, business executive, diplomat, foreign service officer, professional historian, intelligence analyst, journalist, lawyer, management trainee, museum specialist, personnel worker, public relations officer, reference librarian, research assistant, teacher, travel guide, and writer.
-While some of these professional activities require further study in graduate school, others can be entered directly upon receipt of a bachelor's degree.
+While some of these professional activities require further study in graduate school, others can be entered directly upon receipt of a bachelor's degree in history.